The Petite Ceinture in the 20th arrondissement, La Mouzaïa and the Bassin de la Villette

 Good trainers are sufficient for this urban route.

-Toilets and water points in public gardens (shown on the map).
+Toilets and drinking fountains in the public gardens (shown on the map).
 Bars, restaurants and shops along the route.

-The route takes you through many dead ends and narrow alleys lined with houses: please be discreet and respectful.
+The route takes you through numerous cul-de-sacs and narrow lanes lined with houses: please be discreet and respectful.

 Opening hours of public spaces: